Last updated on May 11th, 2022

 Why should I remove Artex from my home?

-Nowadays, homeowners may wish to remove Artex from their ceilings for many reasons ranging from removing dangerous asbestos, updating aesthetics, adding a smooth surface for painting or even increasing the value of their homes.
-If your Artex is cracked it can even be more expensive to repair the cracks than to completely remove it and start over.
+Homeowners may wish to remove Artex from their ceilings for many reasons, ranging from removing dangerous asbestos, updating aesthetics, adding a smooth surface for painting, or even increasing the value of their homes due to artex devaluing their home.

 How much does Artex ceiling removal cost?